ebp-nor/genome_annotation_comparative_genomics_part1/07_functional.md

 ../softmask/gzUmbRama1.softmasked.fa
 ```

+(There are backups for all input files at `/projects/ec146/data/` if some of them were not generated for some reason.)

 Congratulations!
 You have now both structurally and functionally annotated a genome.

 How many genes did you get?
 How many complete BUSCO genes?